 Clarification of Provisions of the Law on VAT

-Summarised clarifications of the Law on Value-Added Tax are provided and published by State Tax Inspectorate under the Ministry of Finance of the Republic of Lithuania.
+Summarised clarifications of the Law on Value Added Tax are provided and published by the State Tax Inspectorate under the Ministry of Finance of the Republic of Lithuania.

 Taxpayers wishing to obtain consulting on VAT payment or information about the application of the Law on Value Added Tax and relevant bylaws should approach the State Tax Inspectorate as provided for in the Law on Tax Administration.